 Adding perfectly sized and clear thumbnails at each and every step (browsing, checkout, review, confirmation emails, order history) of the product identification makes for good design practice.

-For a user with multiple orders, it becomes easy to identify orders with visual thumbnails across the UI.
+For a user with multiple orders, it becomes easy to identify orders with visual thumbnails in the cart.

 - Keep the thumbnail images consistent across all the major touchpoints.
 However, the image can be repositioned and resized in accordance with the corresponding page design.